Confirm has joined Learning Pool. The Confirm platform is now part of Learning Pool's suite for performance, engagement, and learning. Learn more →

 6. PIP Meeting

-Manager and HR present the plan, stress collaborative intent, and secure verbal alignment before signatures.
+Manager and HR present the plan, stress collaborative intent, and secure verbal fit before signatures.

 7. Employee Check‑Ins